 There are only a couple of similar jellyfish lakes in the world.
 The Ongeim’l Tketau in Palau is the most accessible one.
 Others are located near Raja Ampat and Borneo and are much more difficult to reach.

 It’s an incredible experience to snorkel through six million jellyfish.
 It’s a feeling like being in the outer space surrounded by millions of aliens.
-It’s not comparable to anything else on this world.
+It’s not comparable to anything else in this world.
 If you have a chance to visit this place: do it!

-After 10 days on the island we were picked up again by Fish ‘n Fins and brought back to Koror were we spent the last day of our trip exploring some of the museums about culture and history of Palau and enjoying a lovely dinner at the great Indian restaurant The Taj.
+After 10 days on the island we were picked up again by Fish ‘n Fins and brought back to Koror were we spent the last day of our trip exploring some of the museums about the culture and history of Palau and enjoying a lovely dinner at the great Indian restaurant The Taj.